calebGarrick/KlebsOSSG/README.md

 Over the weekend I got a capture card and a TinyPICO.
 Everything built and uploaded successfully!
 I spliced an old AV cable to my board and hooked it up to a usb capture card.
 Sure enough I got a prompt for a command when I pulled it up in OBS!
 ![image](https://github.com/calebGarrick/KlebsOSSG/assets/55569732/06e197be-db11-4cac-a805-0ddf35ed994b)

+Setting up the connection between the board and OSM seems to be troublesome, I'll have to look more into it later.
+Spent the bulk of the day reconfiguring the wifi and reconnecting only to have it crash.